EnviroDIY/LearnEnviroDIY/_episodes/09-ModularSensorsOverview.md

     - `// Start the stream for the modbus sensors`
     - `modbusSerial.begin(9600);`

-Similarly, if you are not using a Maxbotix sonar senor, comment out the following lines:
+    Similarly, if you are not using a Maxbotix sonar sensor, comment out the following lines:
     - `// Start the SoftwareSerial stream for the sonar`
     - `sonarSerial.begin(9600);`